cybermaxs/awesome-analyzers/README.md

 * [Code Cracker] (https://github.com/code-cracker/code-cracker) - An analyzer library for C# and VB that uses Roslyn to produce refactorings, code analysis, and other niceties
 * [StyleCopAnalyzers] (https://github.com/DotNetAnalyzers/StyleCopAnalyzers) - An implementation of StyleCop rules using the .NET Compiler Platform
+* [CSharpEssentials] (https://github.com/DustinCampbell/CSharpEssentials) - C# Essentials is a collection of Roslyn diagnostic analyzers, code fixes and refactorings that make it easy to work with C# 6 language features.
 * [RoslynClrHeapAllocationAnalyzer] (https://github.com/code-cracker/code-cracker) - Roslyn based C# heap allocation diagnostic analyzer that can detect explicit and many implicit allocations like boxing, display classes a.k.a closures, implicit delegate creations, etc
 * [RefactoringEssentials] (https://github.com/icsharpcode/RefactoringEssentials/) - Free Visual Studio 2015 extension for C# and VB.NET refactorings, including code best practice analyzers to improve your projects.
 * [Wintellect.Analyzers] (https://github.com/Wintellect/Wintellect.Analyzers) - .NET Compiler Platform ("Roslyn") diagnostic analyzers and code fixes written by Wintellect